f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab5/lab5.rst

 .. image:: ../pictures/enable-visibility.png
    :align: left

 .. note:: At this moment, F5XC will configure the BIG-IP with some extra settings in order to send logs traffic to the CE.
-If you connect to the BIG-IP TMUI, you can see 2 new Virtual Servers.
-Those 2 VS collect logs and security insights.
+If you connect to the BIG-IP TMUI, you can see one new Virtual Server.
+This VS collects logs and security insights.

   .. image:: ../pictures/bigip-tmui.png
    :align: left